 #4 Eat Protein throughout the day

 Of course, I am not talking about consistently grazing on Protein.
 I am talking about adding a small percentage of Protein to every meal that you eat.
-Even if that means a little snack, even if that means you are normally going to have a tablespoon of Almond Butter, add a little bit of Protein powder with it or add a little bit of chicken or a little bit of egg.
+Even if that means a little snack, even if that means you are normally going to have a tablespoon of Almond Butter or add a little bit of chicken or a little bit of egg.

 There is a study from the Journal of the Academy of Nutrition and Dietetics that found consuming resistant Starches along with Whey or along with Proteins dramatically reduced the impact of Carbohydrates.
 Furthermore, it reduced the amount of calories we are consuming on average over multiple weeks.